 Develop expertise across the full spectrum of orthopaedic specialist practice

-The Utah Orthopaedic Physical Therapy Residency program graduates PTs who are expert thinkers and skilled providers of evidence-guided orthopaedic care.
-Program participants work in two exceptional health systems, the University of Utah Orthopaedic Center (part of University of Utah Health) and the Salt Lake City VA Medical Center.
+The University of Utah Orthopaedic Physical Therapy Residency program graduates PTs who are expert thinkers and skilled providers of evidence-guided orthopaedic care.
+Program participants provide patient care in two exceptional health systems, the University of Utah Orthopaedic Center (part of University of Utah Health) and the Salt Lake City VA Medical Center.
+Residents are employed (0.75 FTE) by University of Utah Health and have a WOC appointment at the VA.

 Outcomes